Go to page content

 Learn what the research says about the aesthetics of a perfect smile.

 A “smile arc” refers to the curvature of the upper front teeth in relation to the lower lip.
-In a separate PubMed Central study, researchers explain that the “ideal” smile arc occurs when the upper front teeth perfectly mirror the lower lip when someone forms a smile.
+In a separate study, researchers explain that the “ideal” smile arc occurs when the upper front teeth perfectly mirror the lower lip when someone forms a smile.

 The cross-section of a nautilus shell exemplifying the golden ratio.